Table Of Contents

 Depth Of Field

-This is an experimental section because AI is not very good with words yet, but here you can enter text you want in the image, and I suggest a heavy weight to it.
+This is an experimental section because AI is not very good with words (yet?), but here you can enter text you want in the image, and I suggest a heavy weight to it and usually V3 is better than V4 inn my opinion.
+You can then try Remixing up to V4.
 It might not work, but hey, it’s there in case you want to play around with it.

 Clusters is the newest addition to Prompter, and a pretty cool feature.
 A cluster is a bunch of descriptors that you use often, and with one click you can add them all to your prompt.
 The 5 numbered spaces are where you can type in your own clusters, then use the drop down menu on the top to pick which one is active, or none.
 I am also building a bunch of clusters and will add them to the Cloud Database for use.
 Now if you are working on many prompts for a project, and need them all to have a similar style, just select a cluster!